Tenancy agreements are a legal contract. Make sure you read the agreement before you sign it.

 - if you are responsible for paying rates on the property

-- how much of a deposit has been paid
+- how much the deposit is

 - which repairs are the landlord’s responsibility